Research

 Working Papers

 In recent years, many sub-state jurisdictions in the United States have introduced local economic policies previous only seen at the state or federal level.
-Because most publicly available data does not identify individuals at these local levels, estimating the impact of these policies is difficult as local variation will bias state-level estimates.
-In this paper I propose a solution that combines an intention-to-treat approach with two-sample IV where aggregates are sufficient for the first-stage estimation and identifies the local average treatment effect (LATE) of the policy.
-Using the recent prevalence of local minimum wage policy changes as an example, I show that estimating the impact of these policies on workers with this method provides statistically distinct results, though differences are economically small and qualitatively similar to previous studies.
+Because most publicly available data does not identify individuals at these local levels, estimating the impact of these state and federal policies is difficult as local variation will bias estimates.
+In this paper I propose a solution that combines an intention-to-treat approach with two-sample IV, where aggregates are sufficient for the first-stage estimation, and that identifies the local average treatment effect (LATE) of the policy.
+Using the recent prevalence of local minimum wage changes as a motivating case, I show this method provides statistically distinct results, when compared to standard methods, though differences are economically small and estimates are qualitatively similar to previous studies.

 Updated June 2024